Bike Racks on Buses

 - If the bike rack is full, passengers may wait for the next Blue Rapid or Red Rapid service.

-- It is the rider's responsibility for loading, securing and removing the bike from the bike rack.
+- The bike rider is responsible for loading, securing and unloading the bicycle from the bike rack in accordance with the instruction decal located on the rack.

 Loading and unloading your bike